LucasFernandes0101/nectronalds-api/README.md

 ## About The Project 📝

-An API for university papers.
+An API for university works.
 Developed to register franchised restaurants, being able to link snacks to them, allowing the generation of menus for registered restaurants through requisitions

 ## Installation 🛠️